 The 4 Cardinal Rules of Terrific PowerPoint Presentations

 Because a business presentation is meant to inform, motivate, and create a call to action, PowerPoint is commonly used in business meetings as an aid to the topic at hand.
-Despite the proliferation and simplicity of this visual aid, time after time the misuse of PowerPoint technology ends up detracting from the original intent of the meeting.
+Despite the proliferation and simplicity of this visual aid, the misuse of PowerPoint technology frequently ends up detracting from the original intent of the meeting.

-You can create and deliver a powerful PowerPoint presentation if you understand the four cardinal rules of terrific PowerPoint presentations.
+You can create and deliver a powerful PowerPoint presentation if you understand these four cardinal rules.

 1. Don't Pretend to Be an Author Reading From Your Book

 The first (and often broken) cardinal rule of effective PowerPoint presentations is forgetting the intent of the software.
 PowerPoint isn’t a word document program or a means for dumping data on an audience.
 If you cut and paste text from a written document into the PowerPoint presentation, that's a surefire method for alienating your audience.

 The biggest mistake presenters make is taking on the role of a lector reading content from the slides.
 Keep in mind that you're the "presenter," not a reader, and your job is to wow your audience by connecting with them as you guide them through the slides.